 Maintenance tips

-- Oil the cutters: Cross-cut and micro-cut shredders need oiling every 30–60 days (or every time you empty the bin).
-Use shredder oil or canola oil on a sheet of paper, run it through.
-Extends cutter life significantly.
+• Oil the cutters: Cross-cut and micro-cut shredders need oiling every 30–60 days (or each time you empty the bin).
+Apply shredder oil or canola oil to a sheet of paper and run it through.
+Keeps cutting heads lubricated and extends cutter life significantly.

-- Don't shred wet paper: Damp paper clogs cutters and causes rust.
-Dry any water-damaged documents first.
+• Don't shred wet paper: Damp paper clogs cutters and causes rust on cutting heads.
+Dry water-damaged documents first.

-- Paper clips: Remove before shredding — clips dull cutters faster than staples.
-Staples are usually fine to leave in.
+• Paper clips: Remove before shredding — clips dull cutters faster than staples.
+Staples are fine to leave in for P-4 and P-5 rated shredders.

 FAQ

 How often should I shred?
-Monthly shredding sessions are sufficient for most home offices.
-Keep a "to shred" folder or tray — drop documents in as they arrive, shred the batch monthly.
+Monthly batching works for most home offices.
+Keep a "to shred" folder — drop documents in as they arrive, shred the batch monthly.
+This avoids the temptation to skip individual sheets.